gyarab/mocasys-middleend/doc/endpoints.md

 ### Response

-When successful 168 character long *Session Token* is returned:
+When successful, 168 character long *Session Token* is returned:

 ```json
 {